oguilhermefigueiredo/liveserver-javascript/README.md

 Runs in the background so it doesn't get in your way.

-You can use this for terminal integration with **Vim, Nano, Gedit, Emacs,** and so forth.
+You can use this for terminal integration with **Vim, Nano,** and so forth.

 ### Pre-requisites